-- H-ii Rezone Housing Opportunity Sites.
+H-ii Rezone Housing Opportunity Sites.
 Establish new Mixed Use, Main Street, and R-4 zoning districts and objective design and development standards for those districts that facilitate development at the realistic unit capacities and densities established in Table 11 for each site.
-Rezone Sites 1-7, 9, and A-F to Mixed Use, Site 8 to R-4, and Site G to Main Street.
-As reflected in Table 11, Sites 1-9 are identified to accommodate a portion of the lower-income RHNA.
-These will be rezoned to: - 4. require the minimum density identified in Table 11; - 5. permit owner-occupied and rental multifamily uses by right pursuant to Government Code section 65583.2(i) for developments in which 20 percent or more of the units are affordable to lower income households; - 6. allow 100 percent residential use;
+Rezone Sites 1-7, 9, and A-F to Mixed Use, Site 8 to R-4,

-7. require residential use occupy at least 50 percent of the total floor area of a mixed use project.
+- 4. require the minimum density identified in Table 11; - 5. permit owner-occupied and rental multifamily uses by right pursuant to Government Code section 65583.2(i) for developments in which 20 percent or more of the units are affordable to lower income households; - 6. allow 100 percent residential use; - 7. require residential use occupy at least 50 percent of the total floor area of a mixed-use project.